AI & Technology

 Combined, these shortcuts save power users 127 taps daily, equating to 2.3 minutes—which compounds to 14 hours annually.

-Not all AI keyboards deliver equal value.
-Here's data-driven comparison of the top options based on testing across 50 usage scenarios.
+Not all AI keyboards are even close to equal—some are genuinely useful, others are just rebranded autocorrect.
+Here's Nonetheless, how the top options actually compare, based on testing across 50 real usage scenarios.

 Battery Impact (% of daily use):

-CleverType offers custom AI assistants, tone adjustment, and translation in the free tier.
-Grammarly Keyboard limits tone adjustment to premium ($12/month).
-Gboard provides basic AI but lacks advanced writing features.
-SwiftKey excels at prediction but offers minimal grammar correction.
+Therefore, CleverType packs custom AI assistants, tone adjustment, and translation into the free tier.
+Grammarly Keyboard locks tone adjustment behind premium ($12/month).
+Gboard handles the basics but doesn't do much for actual writing.
+SwiftKey is great for prediction but weak on grammar correction.

 Privacy and Security Considerations for AI Keyboard Users